tathya7/my_beginner_tutorials/README.md

 # After successful build, source the package
 source install/setup.bash

-# Run the publisher in terminal1
-ros2 run beginner_tutorials talker

-# Run the subscriber in terminal 2
+# Launch both the nodes using the command
-ros2 run beginner_tutorials listener
+ros2 launch beginner_tutorials talker.launch.py

 # To run the service, go to your workspace and run the below commmand
 ros2 service call /change_string beginner_tutorials/srv/ChangeString "{new_string: 'MyNewString'}"